-Icelandic bass-baritone Andri Björn Róbertsson made his house début at the Royal Opera House, Covent Garden last season as Witness 3/ Madman in the World Premiere of Sir George Benjamin’s Lessons in Love and Violence, which was also recently revived at the Dutch National Opera, Amsterdam.
-As a 2016/17 Harewood Artist, Andri made his début with the company as Angelotti in Catherine Malfitano's production of Tosca, subsequently performing the role Ceprano in Rigoletto and Basilio (cover) in The Barber of Seville.
+As a 2016/17 Harewood Artist, Andri made his debut with the company as Angelotti in Catherine Malfitano's production of Tosca, subsequently performing the role of Ceprano in Rigoletto and Basilio (cover) in The Barber of Seville.
 Most recently, he performed the roles of Lord Krishna in Philip Glass’s Satyagraha and Theseus in A Midsummer Night’s Dream for the company.
 While also at ENO, Andri covered the role of Fifth Jew in Salome and gave recitals at the Wigmore Hall, London with ENO Harewood Artists and pianist Iain Burnside.

-In 2014/15 Andri joined the International Opera Studio in Zürich where he performed Speaker/Second Priest in Die Zauberflöte, Der König in Die Gänsemagd, Brabantische Edle in Lohengrin and Fedja Dawidowitsch Pronin in Fälle by Oscar Strasnoy.
-He subsequently returned as a guest artist to reprise his role as Speaker and to perform Priest/Pan/He in King Arthur.
-In 2014, he was named as a HSBC Laureate of Festival d’Aix-en-Provence, where he performed the role of Bass in Trauernacht – a staged performance based on J. S. Bach’s sacred cantata at the Festival, and the production has since travelled to various European venues.
-Other roles include Sarastro in Mozart's The Magic Flute with Garsington Opera and again with Joanna MacGregor at the Bath International Music Festival, Craftsman in Elspeth Brooke’s The Commission and Barman/Hunter Gracchus/Policeman in Francisco Coll’s Café Kafka – a newly commissioned and co-produced double-bill for Royal Opera House, Opera North and Aldeburgh Music.
+In 2014/15 Andri joined the International Opera Studio at Zurich Opera where he performed Sprecher/Zweiter Priester in Die Zauberflöte, Der König in Die Gänsemagd, Brabantische Edle in Lohengrin and Fedja Dawidowitsch Pronin in Fälle by Oscar Strasnoy.
+He subsequently returned as a guest artist to reprise his role as Sprecher and to perform Priest/Pan/He in Purcell’s King Arthur.
+In 2014, he was named as a HSBC Laureate of Festival d’Aix-en-Provence, where he performed the role of Bass in Trauernacht – a staged performance based on J. S. Bach’s sacred cantatas at the Festival, and the production has since travelled to various European venues.
+Other roles include Sarastro in Mozart's The Magic Flute with Garsington Opera at West Green House and again with Joanna MacGregor at the Bath International Music Festival, Craftsman in Elspeth Brooke’s The Commission and Barman/Hunter Gracchus/Policeman in Francisco Coll’s Café Kafka – a co-produced double-bill for Royal Opera House, Opera North and Aldeburgh Music.

-Andri’s oratorio repertoire includes Bach’s Cantatas and St John Passion, St Matthew Passion, Handel’s Messiah, Haydn’s Harmoniemesse and The Creation, Mozart's Requiem and Coronation Mass KV 317, Puccini’s Messa di Gloria and Ravel’s L’enfant et les sortileges.
-Recent concert engagements include the roles of Cappadocian and Fifth Jew in a concert performance of Salome with the Bournemouth Symphony Orchestra and a series of concerts with Baroque Ensemble Café Zimmermann in Marseille, La Roque d’Antheron and Aix en Provence.
+Andri’s oratorio repertoire includes Bach’s Cantatas, St John Passion and St Matthew Passion, Handel’s Messiah, Haydn’s Harmoniemesse and The Creation, Mozart's Requiem and Coronation Mass, Puccini’s Messa di Gloria and Ravel’s L’enfant et les sortileges.
+Other concert engagements include the roles of Cappadocian and Fifth Jew in Richard Strauss’s Salome with the Bournemouth Symphony Orchestra, a series of concerts with Baroque Ensemble Café Zimmermann in Marseille, La Roque d’Antheron and Aix en Provence.

-Andri is also a keen recitalist and has performed at the Oxford Lieder Festival, Icelandic Opera in Reykjavik and the Festival d’Aix en Provence and L’Opéra de Lille as well as at Salurinn, Kópavogur, Iceland.
+Andri is also a sought-after recitalist and has performed at the Oxford Lieder Festival, Icelandic Opera in Reykjavik, Festival d’Aix en Provence and L’Opéra de Lille as well as at Salurinn, Kópavogur, Iceland.

-Andri was nominated Singer of the Year at the Icelandic Music Awards in 2022 and 2023 and in 2015 was a semi-finalist in the 2015 Queen Sonja International Music Competition and was nominated as the ́Brightest Hope in Classical Music ́ at the 2013 Icelandic Music Awards.
+Andri was nominated Singer of the Year at the Icelandic Music Awards in 2022 and 2023 and in 2015 was a semi-finalist in the Queen Sonja International Music Competition and was nominated as the ́Brightest Hope in Classical Music ́ at the 2013 Icelandic Music Awards.
 He studied at the Reykjavik Academy of Singing and Vocal Arts in his native Iceland, the Royal Academy of Music and the National Opera Studio, London.
 He gratefully acknowledges Dame Kiri Te Kanawa and her Foundation who provided him with significant mentoring and financial support.
 Andri is also grateful to the Behrens Foundation who sponsored his engagement as a Harewood Artist at ENO.